-U.S. Customs & Border Patrol (CBP, part of DHS) has historically worked in the shadow of their counterparts at the DEA and FBI.
-That's partly because they've had more cases of corruption than all the other federal law enforcement (LE) agencies combined.
-One of the worst cases of corruption yet documented was in 2015, when a CBP agent with links to the Gulf cartel was implicated in a beheading murder near McAllen.
-He was found to be in possession of more than a kilo of cocaine at the time of his arrest.
-CBP has lobbied for years to get the same privileges and access that their counterparts in other federal law enforcement agencies have.
-In January 2020, they were finally designated as a security agency.
+One of the worst cases of corruption yet documented happened in 2015, when a CBP agent linked to the Gulf cartel was charged in a beheading murder near McAllen, Texas.
+The agent was found to be in possession of more than a kilo of cocaine at the time of his arrest.

-One of the biggest challenges for CBP and other LE agencies has been Posse Comitatus statutes, which forbid the DoD and its agencies like the National Security Agency (NSA) and Defense Intelligence Agency (DIA), from sharing intelligence for use by LE with a few exceptions.
+One of the biggest challenges for CBP and other law enforcement agencies along the border has been Posse Comitatus statutes, which forbid the DoD and its subordinate agencies like the National Security Agency (NSA) and the National Geospatial-Intelligence Agency (NGA) from sharing intelligence for use by law enforcement, with a few exceptions.

 Security and prosperity

 Although not all of Mexico's politicians and police are corrupt, official corruption is widespread and persistent.
 Inadequate training, low salaries, lack of accountability mechanisms and bad political leadership contribute to the problem within law enforcement, and many politicians use public office to enrich themselves and their associates.